conan-io/docs/creating_packages/getting_started.rst

 ===============

 To start learning about creating packages, we will create a package from the existing source code
-repository: https://github.com/memsharded/hello.
+repository: https://github.com/conan-io/hello.
 You can check that project, it is a very simple "hello world" C++ library, using CMake as the build system to build a library and an executable.
 It does not contain any association with Conan.

-We are using a similar GitHub repository as an example, but the same process also applies to other source code origins, like downloading a zip or tarball from the internet.
+We are using a similar GitHub repository as an example, but the same process also applies to other source code origins, like downloading a zip or tar ball from the internet.

 .. note::

     For this concrete example you will need, besides a C++ compiler, both *CMake* and *git* installed and in your path.
-They are not required by conan, so you could use your own build system and version control instead.
+They are not required by Conan, so you could use your own build system and version control instead.

 Creating the Package Recipe